X icon white, transparent background.

 Using Leapsome’s meeting agenda points can help you make discussions clearer and more focused

-The long-term benefits of one on ones
+The long-term benefits of 1:1s

 When you’ve mastered how to have effective 1 on 1 meetings, you can expect the following advantages over time: